Skip to content

 • Tablespoon salted butter

-Mix together the mashed potato with flour and butter (melt the butter before adding if the mash is cold).
-The mixture should pull together into a dough, add a little bit more flour if too sticky.
-Roll out the dough in a circular shape then cut it into farls.
+Mix the mashed potato with flour and butter (melt the butter before adding if the mash is cold).
+The mixture should be pulled together into a dough.
+Add a little bit more flour if it is too sticky.
+Roll out the dough in a circular shape, then cut it into farls.

-Cook each farl by placing them on a warm skillet or non-stick pan for two minutes each side.
+Cook each farl on a warm skillet or non-stick pan for two minutes.

 How to Make Northern Irish Soda Bread